ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 Writing plugins in Python
 =========================

 You must write your plugin in Python so it can be loaded by the ``PluginLoader`` and returned as a Python object that any module can use.
-Since your plugin will execute on the controller, you must write it in a :ref:`compatible version of Python <control_machine_requirements>`.
+Since your plugin will execute on the controller, you must write it in a :ref:`compatible version of Python <control_node_requirements>`.

 Raising errors
 ==============